 Prevent pipe freezing

 When going on vacation, you should leave your water heater on to protect your plumbing.
 If you live in an area with cold winters, the water heater will protect your pipes by circulating warm water in the system.
-Before you hit the “off” switch, compare the cost of fixing a burst pipe to the money you save by turning off the water heater.
+Before you hit the “off” switch, compare the cost of repairing a burst pipe to the money you save by turning off the water heater.

 Prevent the growth of bacteria